cadusegatto1/Auto_FormulasCheck_Excel/README.md

 ## **Script for Comparing Formulas Between Spreadsheets**

 ### **General Description**
-This script was created by Cadu Segatto and is used to compare formulas between two Excel spreadsheets: a matrix spreadsheet (with reference data) and an CHECK spreadsheet (with data to be verified).
+This script was created by Cadu Segatto and is used to automate the comparison on formulas between two Excel spreadsheets: a matrix spreadsheet (with reference data) and an CHECK spreadsheet (with data to be verified).
 The script identifies discrepancies between the corresponding formulas and generates a detailed report in an Excel file, listing the differences found.

 ### **How ​​it works**